Interested in supporting our work?

 Healers & Helpers:

-The Womanist Working Collective knows how important Black women and femme's mental health and wellness are to their Quality of Life and the overall well-being of their communities, so we’re hosting a therapy speed dating event called Healers & Helpers where participants will have an opportunity to connect with mental health practitioners with whom they'd like to work.
+The Womanist Working Collective knows how important mental health and wellness are to Black folks' Quality of Life and the overall well-being of our communities, so we’re hosting our annual provider matchmaking event called Healers & Helpers where participants will have an opportunity to connect with mental health practitioners with whom they'd like to work.

 Safety Net(work) Mutual Aid Pool